JimmyKenMerchant/RaspberryPi/segment_lcd_test/README.md

 **Output/Input**

+* GPIO 5 as Input, Increment

+* GPIO 6 as Input, Decrement

-* GPIO 20 as Input, Increment of Minute
+* GPIO 20 as Input, Toggle Display Mode

-* GPIO 21 as Input, Increment of Hour
+* GPIO 21 as Input, Change Subject to Be Incremented or Decremented

-* GPIO 21 as Input, Alarm On (High) or Off (Low)
+* GPIO 22 as Input, Alarm On (High) or Off (Low)

-* GPIO 16 as Input, Change Display

 * GPIO 47 as Output of Embedded LED (1Hz Blinker): Except Pi 3B